 - What does the article say are some limitations to the power of executive orders?

-- The author of Handout B argues that executive orders are not unilateral.
+- The author argues that executive orders are not unilateral.
 Some contend that executive orders sometimes are actually very unilateral, and violate our constitutional principles of popular sovereignty and checks and balances.
 They claim that unelected bureaucrats within executive agencies draft these orders, figures that the people have a hard time holding accountable.
 Additionally, this side argues that executive orders sometimes create new policy without input from Congress, the branch tasked with creating laws.
 Which side do you agree with?
 Why?

 Next, have students research two famous executive orders from history.
 Possible starting points are President Franklin Roosevelt’s Order 9066, President Lincoln’s Emancipation Proclamation, and President Truman’s Order 10340.
 Have them use the following questions to guide their research, and then present their findings.